 Doggie pushups are easy to teach because the only prerequisites are the “sit” and the “down” positions, two basic obedience commands that are also fairly easy to teach.

-Enjoy your doggie pushup practice sessions, but remember to avoid them right after having fed your pups.
+Enjoy your doggie pushup practice sessions, but avoid them right after having fed your pups to avoid bloat.
 I typically wait for 60 minutes after feeding time until asking Missy & Buzz to perform any type of exercise.

 P.S.
 No Excuses!
 Old Dogs Such As Michael Burkey’s Simone Can Do This, Too!